dwalker39/DWNavMenu/README.md

 Usage
 ==================
 You create a menu by calling the class or instance method initializer.
 You can add buttons with the DWNavMenuAction class.
-This class has only one initializer where you can include the button title, if it will dismiss the menu or not, the block to invoke when it's tapped.
+This class has only one initializer where you can include the button title, if it will dismiss the menu or not, and the block to invoke when it's tapped.

 Here is an example of creating a DWNavMenu instance:
 ```objective-c